romainguy/combo-breaker/README.md

 - Backport to earlier API levels.
 - Lines containing styles of different line heights can lead to improper flow around certain shapes.
 - More comprehensive `TextFlowLayoutResult`.
-- Paths with multiple contours are treated as a single shape.
-A future feature will allow such paths to be treated as multiple shapes.
 - Add support to ellipsize the last line when the entire text cannot fit in the layout area.
 - Add support for text-relative placement of flow shapes.
 - Implement margins support without relying on `Path.op` which can be excessively expensive with